Map of the Polish monuments associated with the Sobieski family in Rome, based on a plan of the city from 1748 by Giovanni Battista Nolli

 https://baza.polonika.pl/pl/obiekty/opis-pomnika-nagrobnego-aleksandra-sobieskiego-w-kosciele-ks-kapucynow-w-rzymie

-Santa Maria degli Angeli e dei Martiri: https: //baza.polonika.pl/pl/obiekty/plakiety-pamiatkowe-jana-iii-sobieskiego-i-marii-kazimiery-w-rzymie
+Santa Maria degli Angeli e dei Martiri: https://baza.polonika.pl/pl/obiekty/plakiety-pamiatkowe-jana-iii-sobieskiego-i-marii-kazimiery-w-rzymie

 Around Piazza dei Santi Apostoli

-Palazzo Muti https://maps.app.goo.gl/MgNnFx93nxjsiVvPA * exterior access only
+Palazzo Muti https://maps.app.goo.gl/MgNnFx93nxjsiVvPA Viewable from the outside only

-Church of Santi Apostoli https://maps.app.goo.gl/HtFQ1nFrMmtFm5tj6
+Church of Saint Apostles (Santi Apostoli) https://maps.app.goo.gl/HtFQ1nFrMmtFm5tj6

 On the Capitoline Hill and the Roman Forum